mos9527/sssekai_blender_io/README.md

 # Supported Languages
 PRs are welcome for additions.
 - You can find the translation file [here](https://github.com/mos9527/sssekai_blender_io/tree/master/translations.py).
 - The script used to generate the translation file is [here](https://github.com/mos9527/sssekai_blender_io/tree/master/translations_codegen.py).
-Run this anywhere to update the translation file.
+Run this in the root of this repo, with any Python 3.8+ interpreter to update the translation file.
 Exisiting translations will be preserved.

 You can find your language code by entering `bpy.app.translations.locale` in the Blender Python console.